-FDA panel reviews 1st new Alzheimer’s drug in 2 decades
+FDA panel urges rejection of experimental Alzheimer’s drug

 The FDA review largely dismissed safety concerns, including swelling in the brain that occurred in as many as one-third of patients, often leading to discontinuation of the drug.

-The FDA should require a third study to test the drug in ideal conditions and get a clear answer, said the Mayo Clinic’s Dr. David Knopman.
-He’s on the FDA advisory panel but won’t vote on aducanumab because he helped lead one study.
+The FDA should require a third study to test the drug in ideal conditions and get a clear answer, said the Mayo Clinic’s Dr. David Knopman, in an interview ahead of the meeting.
+He’s on the FDA advisory panel but didn’t participate in Friday’s meeting because he helped lead one study.
 He and other doctors published a journal report earlier this week arguing against approval.

 WHAT IT WOULD MEAN FOR PATIENTS

+Nearly a dozen Alzheimer’s patients, family members and doctors urged approval of the drug during a public comment period of the online meeting, saying the move would provide hope to patients and spur development of additional therapies.

-Any benefit from the drug “is relatively small,” said Dr. Eliezer Masliah, neuroscience chief at the U.S. National Institute on Aging.
+But any benefit from the drug “is relatively small,” said Dr. Eliezer Masliah, neuroscience chief at the U.S. National Institute on Aging, commenting before the meeting.

 In the positive study, the drug modestly slowed the rate of mental decline — a difference of only 0.39 on an 18-point score of thinking skills.
 How much that means in terms of being able to live independently, recognize family members or remember things is unclear.